gary-kim/riotchat/README.md

-# Riot Chat for Nextcloud
+# Element for Nextcloud

 [![Build Status](https://ghdrone.garykim.dev/api/badges/gary-kim/riotchat/status.svg)](https://ghdrone.garykim.dev/gary-kim/riotchat)
 [![Matrix Room: #riotchatfornextcloud-general:garykim.dev](https://img.shields.io/matrix/riotchatfornextcloud-general:garykim.dev?label=%23riotchatfornextcloud-general%3Agarykim.dev&logo=matrix&server_fqdn=matrix.org)](https://matrix.to/#/#riotchatfornextcloud-general:garykim.dev)
 [![GitHub Releases](https://img.shields.io/github/downloads/gary-kim/riotchat/latest/total?label=downloads)](https://apps.nextcloud.com/apps/riotchat)

-Riot Chat for Nextcloud allows you to install Riot easily through Nextcloud and join the Matrix decentralized communication network.
+Element for Nextcloud allows you to install Element easily through Nextcloud and join the Matrix decentralized communication network.

 This app does not include a Matrix server, only the client.
 You will have to either set up your own Matrix homeserver, rent one, or use a public one.

-This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with New Vector or the Riot.im project, or any of its subsidiaries or its affiliates.
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Element or the Element project, or any of its subsidiaries or its affiliates.

-The name Riot.im as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Element as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 The upstream project can be found at [https://github.com/vector-im/riot-web](https://github.com/vector-im/riot-web).